STORM-IRIT/Radium-Engine/doc/developer/plugin.md

-\page useplugin How to write your own plugin
+\page develplugin How to write your own plugin
 [TOC]

 Custom plugins can be easily add to Radium ecosystem.